jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 * SSH into the failed build machine to debug remote test env

 {{% note %}}
-Bear in mind that recovery speed is inextricably bound with pipeline duration: the shortest possible time to recovery is the length of your next pipeline run.
-So these techniques require the previously mentioned optimizations, and then you can start getting to faster recovery times
+Recovery speed is completely bound with pipeline duration: shortest possible TTR is the length of your next pipeline run.
+So all of these techniques require the other optimizations before you can get to faster recovery times.
 {{% /note %}}

 ---